rccUser001/wrf_cesm2/README.md

 - **Directory Setup:** Use your designated scratch or project directories for storing case files.
 - **Documentation:** Refer to the official cluster guides for any environment specific setup steps.
-- **Troubleshooting:** If you encounter issues with modules or software bulds, consult the cluster's helpdesk or support documentaiton.
+- **Troubleshooting:** If you encounter issues with modules or software builds, consult the cluster's helpdesk or support documentaiton.

 ## Useful Online Resources